OOPMan/XBOFS.win/docs/index.md

 4. **XBOFS.win** should detect your **XBO Fight Stick(s)** and once it does you're good to go!

 #### Don't forget...
-The **XBOFS.win** application needs to be running in order for your Controller to work so it's a good idea to set it to start automatically with Windows!
+The **XBOFS.win** application needs to be running in order for your Controller to work, so it's a good idea to set it to start automatically with Windows!

 #### Need more detail?